Definition of Inherent Risk

 Conclusion

-The audit risk model is composed of three broad risks, namely inherent risk, control risk, and detection risk.
-It is the responsibility of the auditor to assess the past audited results, perform investigations and have comprehensive discussions with the management at all levels of the organization to understand the nature of the business and results being achieved by the organization, which is, however, susceptible to the inherent risk.
-The IR could only be reduced if there is timely detection of the material misstatements by the auditor.
+The audit risk model comprises three broad risks: inherent risk, control risk, and detection risk.
+The auditor is responsible for assessing past audited results, conducting investigations, and engaging in comprehensive discussions with the management at all levels of the organization to comprehend the nature of the business and the results achieved by the organization.
+However, this process is susceptible to inherent risk.
+The IR could only be reduced if there is timely detection of material misstatements by the auditor.

 Recommended Articles

 This is a guide to Inherent Risk.
-Here we discuss the Introduction and Examples of IR along with Components of Inherent Risk.
+Here we discuss the Introduction and Examples of IR and Components of Inherent Risk.
 You can also go through our other suggested articles to learn more –